Accelerating Atomic Orbital-based Electronic Structure Calculation via Pole Expansion and Selected Inversion: Conclusion

-The computational experiments we presented above were performed on a single processor.
+The computational experiments we presented above were performed with a sequential implementation of the selected inversion algorithm.
 For quasi-1D systems such as nanotubes, the use PEXSI allows us to tackle problems that contain as many as 10,000 atoms.
 This cannot be done by using a diagonalization based approach.
 We further demonstrate the applicability of the PEXSI scheme by performing the geometry optimization of a truncated boron nitride nanotube with 1024 atoms.
 For quasi-2D and 3D systems, a parallel implementation of the PEXSI, which we are currently working on, is required to solve problems with that many atoms.
 We will report the performance for these large-scale calculations in a future publication.

 {\bf Acknowledgment:} This work was supported by the Laboratory Directed Research and Development Program of Lawrence Berkeley National Laboratory under the U.S. Department of Energy contract number DE-AC02-05CH11231 (L. L. and C. Y.), and by the Chinese National Natural Science Funds for Distinguished Young Scholars (L. H.).